MrUrq/ProperOrthogonalDecomposition.jl/docs/src/man/weightedPOD.md

 ```@example weightedpod
 singularvals[1:3]
 ```
-The first mode has changed due to the local mesh refinement and is no longer giving the same results as it was for the case with equidistant mesh.
+The first mode has changed due to the local mesh refinement compated to the previously presented case with equidistant mesh.

 ```@raw html
     <iframe src="../assets/finemeshfirstmode.html" height="540" width="765" frameborder="0" seamless="seamless" scrolling="no"></iframe>